Freedom of religion in Asia by country: Societal attitudes

-Media based in the country periodically published antisemitic material, usually in the form of cartoons.
+Media based in the country periodically published antisemitic material, usually in the form of cartoons, although images are being removed, particularly in school textbooks.

 Saudi Arabia

 The Kingdom of Saudi Arabia is an Islamic theocratic absolute monarchy in which Islam is the official religion.
-Religious status (defined as "Muslim" or "Non-Muslim") is identified on government-issued identity cards, and non-Muslims face many restrictions, including bans on non-Muslim religious texts and the dismissal of their testimony in court.
+Religious status (defined as "Muslim" or "Non-Muslim") is identified on government-issued identity cards.
+In the past, non-Muslims have faced many restrictions, including bans on non-Muslim religious texts and the dismissal of their testimony in court, although a new law in 2021 has overturned the favoritism of evidence.
 Officially, the government supports the rights of non-Muslims to practice their faith in private, but non-Muslim organizations claim that there is no clear definition of what constitutes public or private, and that this leaves them at risk for punishment, which can include lashes and deportation.
-The government of Saudi Arabia does not allow non-Muslim clergy to enter the country for the purpose of conducting services, which further restricts practice.
+The government of Saudi Arabia does not allow non-Muslim clergy to enter the country for the purpose of conducting services, which further restricts practice, although they can enter to minister to their own communities.

 Members of the Shi’a minority are the subjects of officially sanctioned political and economic discrimination, although the faith is not entirely banned.
 Shi'a Muslims are barred from employment in the government, military, and oil industries.
 Ahmadiyya Muslims are officially barred from the country, although many Saudi residents and citizens practice the religion privately.

 It is illegal for Muslims to convert or renounce their religion, which is nominally punishable by death.
 Death sentences have been mandated as recently as 2015, although the most recent execution performed in Saudi Arabia solely for apostasy charges was conducted in 1994.
 In 2014, the government of Saudi Arabia passed new regulations against terrorism that defined "calling for atheist thought in any form, or calling into question the fundamentals of the Islamic religion on which [Saudi Arabia] is based" as a form of terrorism.

-The Saudi Mutaween (Arabic: مطوعين), or Committee for the Propagation of Virtue and the Prevention of Vice (i.e., the religious police) enforces an interpretation of Muslim religious law in public, employing both armed and unarmed officers.
+The Saudi Mutaween (Arabic: مطوعين), or Committee for the Propagation of Virtue and the Prevention of Vice (i.e., the religious police) have enforced an interpretation of Muslim religious law in public, employing both armed and unarmed officers; in the early 2020s, the Committee is focussing on developing Islamic awareness campaigns.

 Islamic religious education is mandatory in public schools at all levels.
 All public school children receive religious instruction that conforms with the official version of Islam.
 Non-Muslim students in private schools are not required to study Islam.
 Private religious schools are permitted for non-Muslims or for Muslims adhering to unofficial interpretations of Islam.